BenBeckman76/TODOLIST/README.md

- Sort tasks by manual order, date added, due date, or importance See overdue tasks marked with a warning pill and highlighted styling Keep optional subtasks/checklists per task with progress tracking Reorder tasks manually with drag-and-drop and touch-friendly arrow controls Toggle between dark and light themes, with the choice saved across reloads Responsive layout built to stay usable on phone-sized screens Empty-state messaging for each category filter Animated completion feedback when a task is checked off Keyboard support for quick task entry and modal cancel behavior
+ Sort tasks by manual order, date added, due date, or importance See overdue tasks marked with a warning pill and highlighted styling Keep optional subtasks/checklists per task with progress tracking Reorder tasks manually with drag anddrop and touchfriendly arrow controls Toggle between dark and light themes, with the choice saved across reloads Responsive layout built to stay usable on phonesized screens Emptystate messaging for each category filter Animated completion feedback when a task is checked off Keyboard support for quick task entry and modal cancel behavior